openvinotoolkit/openvino/docs/IE_DG/inference_engine_intro.md

 To learn about how to use the Inference Engine API for your application, see the [Integrating Inference Engine in Your Application](Integrate_with_customer_application_new_API.md) documentation.

-For complete API Reference, see the [API Reference](usergroup29.html) section.
+For complete API Reference, see the [Inference Engine API References](./api_references.html) section.

 Inference Engine uses a plugin architecture.
 Inference Engine plugin is a software component that contains complete implementation for inference on a certain Intel&reg; hardware device: CPU, GPU, VPU, etc. Each plugin implements the unified API and provides additional hardware-specific APIs.